 Thesis

-There were 3.2 billion gamers across the world in 2022, and that number continues to grow.
+There are 3.3 billion gamers across the world in 2025, and that number continues to grow.
 The COVID-19 pandemic supercharged the gaming industry, with 82% of global consumers playing video games or watching video game content during the height of lockdowns.
-Although this acceleration has slowed since the pandemic, with a slight decline in global gaming revenue reported in 2022 (down to $184.4 billion from a peak of $192.7 billion in 2021), more people played games in 2022 than ever before, and a return to growth is expected following the pull-ahead caused by the COVID-19 lockdown period.
+Although this acceleration has slowed since the pandemic, with a slight decline in global gaming revenue reported in 2022 (down to $184.4 billion from a peak of $192.7 billion in 2021), more people played games in 2025 than ever before, and a return to growth is expected following the pull-ahead caused by the COVID-19 lockdown period.

 Epic Games is a prominent gaming platform company.
-In addition to having produced flagship titles like Fortnite (released in 2017), Epic Games provides an end-to-end digital ecosystem for developers and creators to build, distribute, and operate video games through the Unreal Engine, Epic Games Store, and Epic Online Services.
-In a way, Epic’s business model is analogous to Amazon’s consumer business and AWS.
+In addition to having produced titles like Fortnite, Rocket League, and Fall Guys, Epic Games provides an end-to-end digital ecosystem for developers and creators to build, distribute, and operate video games through the Unreal Engine, Epic Games Store, and Epic Online Services.
+In many ways, Epic’s business model is analogous to Amazon’s consumer business and its cloud computing service, AWS.
 Not only does Epic develop games, but it also builds game engines, which serve as the core infrastructure powering large parts of the gaming and 3D graphics industry.

 Founding Story

-Epic Games quickly hired a small team and began producing new titles.
-In 1995, Sweeney developed the Unreal Engine (“UE”), a 3D computer graphics game engine, which laid the groundwork for Epic Games’s first-person shooter Unreal (1998).
-Not only was the game engine a substantial technical achievement, but Unreal also achieved commercial success, reaching sales of 1.5 million units by 2002.
-Epic Games also started licensing out the first version of Unreal Engine to other game developers.
+In 1995, Sweeney developed the Unreal Engine, a 3D computer graphics game engine, which laid the groundwork for Epic Games’s first-person shooter Unreal (1998).
+Unreal achieved commercial success, reaching sales of 1.5 million units by 2002.
+Epic Games also began licensing out the first version of Unreal Engine to other game developers.

 Product